jomarcardoso/accessibility/articles/understanding-web-accessibility.md

 - Changes on the page must be announced.
 - Components with state must be read the currenct state.
 For example "accordion expanded" or "radio button checked".

-The web evoveld a lot with the new TAGS

-Nowadays there is no way to have a full accessible page without the use of [ARIA attributes.](https://www.w3.org/TR/wai-aria-1.2/)
+The web evoveld a lot with the new HTML atributes and semantic tags, but nowadays there is no way to have a full accessible page without the use of [ARIA attributes.](https://www.w3.org/TR/wai-aria-1.2/) The pages are not text documents like they initially was.
+They bring a bunch of no textual content, like floating menus, pages that does not reload, modals and tooltips that appear upper the else content, and everything that human creative can create.
+The W3C WAI ARIA attributes brings atributes like "role" that change the semantic of the native element or create a more specific meaning, and can do this because do not need to wait specification of the HTML evolve, they can walk together.
+The other ARIA attributes started with "aria-" complement with pieces of information to screen readers like:

+- `aria-hidden`: to not read
+- `aria-label`: a message to read that complement the experience
+- `aria-expaded`: shows that the item has a menu open